socheatsok78/cloud-images/rhel/README.md

 ![rhel-image-builder-9.png](./assets/rhel-image-builder-9.png)

-> [!NOTE]
+> [!IMPORTANT]
-> With cloud-init, you may need to add `cloud-utils-growpart` as an additional package to ensure that the image can resize the root partition on first boot.
+> With cloud-init, you need to add `cloud-utils-growpart` as an additional package to ensure that the image can resize the root partition on first boot.

 ##### 7. Timezone